tuxcanfly/tuxcanfly.me/content/book-review-last-argument-of-kings.rst

 Superior.
 Now, his task is to uncover the mysterious death of the crown prince and rig the elections to make sure Arch Lector Sult isn't embarrassed by the soon to be elected King.
-As he investigates, he finds himself in a tough spot as his beneficiary, the mysterious bank of Valint and Balk wants him to spy on his master, the Arch Lector himself.
+As he investigates, he finds himself in a tough spot as his beneficiary, the mysterious bank of Valint and Balk, wants him to spy on his master, the Arch Lector himself.
 Will Glokta's wish to die and get rid of his miserable life be fulfilled at last?